Skip to main content

 Inspections & other compliance flags

 If your flag is related to emissions or safety inspections, complete the required inspection and make sure the results are reported to the MVA.
+Some compliance flags may take additional time to clear.

 3. Confirm the flag has been removed

-If a flag remains after you believe it was resolved, contact the MVA for assistance.
+You will not be able to complete a transaction until the flag is removed.
+If a flag remains after you believe it was resolved, contact the MVA for help.

 Questions?
 We can help.